Ordotan1994/AutoAdmin/README.md

 LOGGER - logger is a built-in tool on all the major Linux distros, you should have it installed.

 # Installation
-The installtion file is called autoadmin.sh, and will install the software when running.
+The installtion file is called autoadmin.sh, and will install the software when activated.
 to install the software:
 1. use git clone to download the reposetory
 2. cd to the software folder
 3. chmod +x autoadmin.sh
 4. sudo ./autoadmin.sh

+# Uninstall
+The installtion file is called uninstall.sh, and will install the software when activated.
+to uninstall the software:
+1. cd to the software folder
+2. chmod +x uninstall.sh
+3. sudo ./uninstall.sh